 Bergen Community College Foundation administers several funds and endowments that provide annual graduation and scholarship awards for BCC students.
-All full and part-time students are encouraged to apply for these awards regardless of financial aid status.
-Each award has a separate set of qualifying criteria so, in most cases students may qualify for one or more awards.
-Please visit the Foundation Office Website for further details.
+All full and part-time students are encouraged to apply for these awards regardless of

 REGISTRATION - ENROLLMENT SERVICES

 Bergen Community College provides the option of registering in person or online.
 WebAdvisor accounts are available for all students enrolled in credit programs.
 Sign up for a WebAdvisor account by visiting go.bergen.edu and selecting WebAdvisor for Students.
 Registration materials containing course schedules and calendars are available each semester at www.bergen.edu.